christydu/DS4D_Group_15_SMILE/README.md

 ## Format
 **Simulated management console game**

-Our porjetc is a simulated managemet console game that opens to the public.
+Our project is a simulated managemet console game that opens to the public.
 The game simulates a real day in the life of a Blackwood alarm operator, who processes the alarms and responds to customer’s needs in a time manner.
 Our delivered home message is to let people get a sense of the alarm usage of disabled people in Scotland and raise awareness of the needs of people with disabilities.

 ## Data Description
 ### Customers
-114 customers in the dataset
+After cleaning and data merging, we have 114 customers in total in our dataset.

 ### Top 3 Popular Alarm Services
 * General Alarm (7991)